 We discussed the R22 phase out earlier this year, and creation of R22 refrigerant has already gone down by 90%.
-By 2020, production will be prohibited.
+By 2020, production will be banned.
 Homeowners, as a result, face the challenge of whether to repair or to replace the system using R22 refrigerant from both a money and environmental perspective.

 The R22 phase out has added new factors to consider if you are thinking about repairing or replacing your air conditioning system.
-For instance, some refrigerant manufacturers are selling less expensive alternatives to R22, often referred to as “drop-in” replacement refrigerant, but those alternatives are cheaper only in the short run.
+For instance, some refrigerant producers are selling less expensive alternatives to R22, often referred to as “drop-in” replacement refrigerant, but those alternatives are cheaper only in the short run.